epicallan/di-django/README.md

 2) Install dependencies through pip
     $ pip install -r requirements.txt

-3) Run the sample code, use the desired address
+3) cd into apps and run the app, using the desired address
     $ ./manage.py runserver 127.0.0.1:8000

 4) Go to any of this URLs to check the API